nikhilkalburgi/tablab-steps/steps/PrNRMXt7fXYgbHv8TPrnftf9JA0ozJI7ZWC/en/README.md

 # Run the helper script to create the directory structure

-* Each step must be uniquely identified by a `nanoid` and also adhered to a specific directory structure designed to organize its contents.
+* Each Step must be uniquely identified by a `nanoid` and also adhered to a specific directory structure designed to organize its contents.

 ## File and directory organization